 - Under “Find New Keywords,” choose Search for new keywords using a phrase, website or category.

-- In the “Your Product or Service” box, type one or more keyword ideas that are related to your blog entry or article topic.
+- Under, “Search for new keywords using a phrase, website or category” type one or more keyword ideas that are related to your blog entry or article topic in the box labeled “Your Product or Service”.
 You don’t need to use any of the other fields.

 - Click Get Ideas.

 - On the next page, click the Keyword Ideas tab under the graph.

 Keyword Race 2018: Choosing the Right Keyword Candidate

 The Keyword Ideas tab displays a long list of keyword candidates.
 Not all of them will be relevant.
 How can a keyword planner tool help you choose which ones to incorporate into your content?
 Here are some guidelines for better keyword picks:

 - First, narrow the list by focusing on the less-competitive candidates.
 You can sort the list by clicking on the Competition column heading.
 Look for “Low” values in this column.

 - Within the less-competitive candidates, look for keywords with high search volume (as indicated in the Monthly Searches column).